mchaput/whoosh/docs/source/searching.rst

 whenever possible makes searches faster because Whoosh doesn't need to examine and score every document.

-Since display a page of results at a time is a common pattern, the ``search_page`` method lets you conveniently retrieve only the results on a given page::
+Since displaying a page of results at a time is a common pattern, the ``search_page`` method lets you conveniently retrieve only the results on a given page::